Timothysit/mecp2/Meetings/20180202wGuillaume.md

     + any methods of looking at sparse spikes?

-List of featuers that we currently have:
+# List of featuers that we currently have

 (averaged over 60 electrodes)